FlorentinD/UrbanData/README.md

 The most properties should be self explaining, otherwise you can look at the regarding annotator.
 Regarding the _buildingArea_ property, _Total area in m2_ is a calculated by _ground area * levels_.

+### City Patterns
-At last there is the `cityPatterns` script, which uses the results from the `buildingComplexes` script and tries to find patterns as described by Christoph Alexander in `A Pattern-Language`.
+The `cityPatterns` script uses the results from the `buildingComplexes` script and tries to find patterns as described by Christoph Alexander in `A Pattern-Language`.
 Besides his patterns, which were also partly modified, also others can be found in the map.
 The patterns are visualized simply by highlithing the corresponding objects, but also Voronoi-Diagrams and TimeMaps exists, to show the coverage (f.i. public transport stops are have a 5-Minute-Walk area).